concierge/Concierge/doc/docker-kassy.md

 This will give you a pristine Kassy, ready to make some 100% more productive while also allowing to make others 100% more unproductive.

 ### Customised build
-If you want to change what is available, change the dockerfile to suit, or bake your config into the image by using the copy command.
+If you want to change what is available, alter the dockerfile to suit, or bake your config into the image by using the copy command.

 ```sh
 ...